 These so-called "contingency measures" are a key requirement of the IMF, as the emergency lender is skeptical Athens will meet the targets.
 IMF chief Christine Lagarde has repeatedly warned that there were "significant gaps" in Greece's reform offers, while also accusing the EU of demanding unrealistic targets from Athens.

-, seeing it as a key condition for the hobbled Greek economy to get back on its feet.
+Instead, the IMF strongly supports debt relief for Greece, seeing it as a key condition for the hobbled Greek economy to get back on its feet.

 Tentative debt relief talks